expo/expo/docs/pages/build-reference/e2e-tests.md

 ### 0. Initialize a new Bare Workflow project

-Let's start by initializing a new Expo project and running `expo prebuild` to generate the native projects.
+Let's start by initializing a new Expo project and running `npx expo prebuild` to generate the native projects.

 <Terminal cmd={[
 '# Initialize a new project',